FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 20th March 2023.md

 I will move at the next Meeting of the Metropolitan District of Limerick that the upgrade works

-for the children’s playground at The People’s Park are commenced without delay.--- 5
+for the children’s playground at The People’s Park are commenced without delay.
+---
+5

 **19.Correspondence**

-(Copy of Correspondence Enclosed).---
+(Copy of Correspondence Enclosed).
+---